wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 and the newly created `dict` object is assigned to the `robj` object.
 After conversion is completed, the new key is inserted into the set object by calling `dictAddRaw()`.

+One corner case of insertion is when the `intset` object grows to become overly large.
+In particular, when the size of the `intset` exceeds `1<<30` (1G entries), the `intset` object is force converted to a `dict` object to avoid allocating huge arrays from the system.

 ## Build, Compilation, and Usage